 Hardscrabble Farm is situated on land that was first purchased from the Lenni Lenapi by the West Jersey Proprietors in 1703.
 Two German immigrants, Jacob Peter Snyder and Nicholas Sine, were the first settlers on the original 1,300 acre parcel.
-The stone portion of the house was built in the late 18th century.
+The stone portion of the house was built around 1760.
+We know this because dendro analysis was performed on beams in the cellar.
 The farm remained in the Sine family until 1805, when 100 acres, including the house, was purchased by George N. Holcombe, grandson of the first settler of Lambertville, John Britton Holcombe.

 George and his brother, Samuel, had served in the cause of the Rebellion.
 Samuel was a scout for the Colonial Army.
 George served as 1st Lt in Capt.
 John Phillips’ Company of 3rd Regiment of the State Militia from Hunterdon County and was promoted to Capt. and then to Major.
 After the war they returned to farming.